Montecatini Terme 2016

 Come and See Tours (Highly recommended) https://www.comeandseeitaly.com/

-As I wrote earlier, I tried multiple times to make an online reservation but had problems with Come and See’s payment platform.
+Before leaving for Italy I tried multiple times to make an online reservation but had problems with Come and See’s payment platform.
 I, then, made a reservation through Viator which they canceled the next day.
 My sister and I considered renting a car for a day and driving there ourselves but the car rental would have been more than a $100.
 We decided we’d stop on our way to San Leonino which wasn’t the best solution.
-So I was extremely happy when Come and See contacted me our first afternoon in Montecatini and we were able to walk over to their office and make a reservation.

 We thought Vinci was a lovely town but as I mentioned in my journal entry below, it was difficult to enjoy it due to the gale force winds.
 Still we got some beautiful photos.
+And best of all my sister loved it which made up for my bad choice on the hotel.

 Vinci Italy